How to DIY an affordable Pikler Triangle: An IKEA Hack

 Photo: Blaire Wilson / The Sereveries

-Next, get the two long side panels for the taller climbing triangle.
+After that, get the two long side panels for the taller climbing triangle.
 You’ll need to reinforce the open ends with the plank for the crib front.
-Shorten the plank to fit between the frame.
-Join these two new ends with a piano hinge.

 Reinforcing the DIY pikler triangle, taller climbing triangle